AllStarLink/Allmon3/README.md

 Allmon3 is organized around a tierd structure: Asterisk AMI, stats monitor (asl-statmon), and the website.
-In order to reduce webserver load see in Allmon2 (especially for systems using workers with php-fpm) and on Asterisk AMI calls, one asl-statmon process operates as a [https://zeromq.org/](0MQ Messaging Publisher) polling AMI one time and distributing the information to many web clients efficiently.
+In order to reduce webserver load see in Allmon2 (especially for systems using workers with php-fpm) and on Asterisk AMI calls, one asl-statmon process operates as a [0MQ Messaging Publisher](https://www.zeromq.org/) polling AMI one time and distributing the information to many web clients efficiently.
 It also allows for interesting things such as different views and abstractions of clusters of Asterisk servers and it permits polling of many nodes running on the same Asterisk server to be efficient.